massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 The connection RTT can sometimes be estimated by timing protocol handshake messages.
-This RTT estimate can be greatly improved by observing a dedicated protocol mechanism for conveying RTT information, such as the Latency Spin bit of {{QUIC-TRANSPORT}}.
+This RTT estimate can be greatly improved by observing a dedicated protocol mechanism for conveying RTT information, such as the latency Spin bit of {{QUIC-TRANSPORT}}.

 Whenever the observer needs to perform a computation that uses both upstream and